curl/everything-curl/protocols-network.md

 directions.

-As curl gets a list of addresses for the host, it will actually traverse that list of addresses when connecting and in case one fails it'll try to connect to the next one until either one works or they all fail.
+As curl gets a list of addresses for the host, it will actually traverse that list of addresses when connecting and in case one fails it will try to connect to the next one until either one works or they all fail.

 ### Connects to "port numbers"